sigmafx/DotClk-Help/README.md

 The screws should be fitted level at 553mm centres.

-There is a hole to allow the power cable to pass from behond the frame - it is large enough to accept the cable including the bulky EMI collar.
+There is a hole to allow the power cable to pass from behind the frame - it is large enough to accept the cable including the bulky EMI collar.
 ## Buttons
 The buttons perform various functions at different stages whilst using the clock: